VariableThe/Cryptography-PicoCTF-writeup/Flags.md

 We can see the brackets indicative of the picoCTF{XXX} blueprint, the number of symbols before the inital '{' is the same as *'picoCTF'*<br>

 My hypothesis is that every symbol represents a country's flag, and that country corresponds to a particualr letter.<br>
-We can confirm this by the fact that the letter 'C' is represented by the same symbol when we cross reference the sequence of the symbols to the string 'picoCTF'<br>
+We can confirm this by the fact that the letter 'C' is represented by the same symbol when we cross reference the sequence of the symbols to the string 'picoCTF'

-A quick search on the web for country's flags leads to [this site](https://www.worldometers.info/geography/flags-of-the-world/)
+A quick search on the web for country's flags leads to [this site](https://www.worldometers.info/geography/flags-of-the-world/)<br>

 Ok, so there doesn't appear to be flags that match the look of the symbols.
 Maybe it has something to do with the color scheme?
 Or perhaps maybe the color itself?